 Every year, the Center hosts an author without a university appointment to participate in a workshop to discuss a book project that addresses or illuminates issues of ethics in public life.

 The workshop brings together a small group of Stanford scholars who are relevant subject matter experts or literary scholars to provide feedback on the manuscript.
 While on campus, the visiting author also has an opportunity meet with additional faculty with topic specific expertise as well as with interested students.
 After the book's publication, each author returns to Stanford for a public event celebrating the book's release.
-The application deadline for the 2022-23 academic year is September 1, 2022.
+The application deadline for the 2022-23 academic year was September 1, 2022.

 2022-2023 Manuscript Workshop